Mary’s Pence Grant Application Process

 Organizations or groups interested in a Mary’s Pence Grant will need to complete the Online Funding Inquiry (OFI).
 A representative from Mary’s Pence will respond within one week of submission of the OFI.
 OFIs are due by July 10, 2020 for the fall funding cycle.
 If invited to apply for a grant, applications are due February 1 or August 1 each year.

 Applications are reviewed by a committee including staff, board members, and volunteers.
 Applicants are typically notified of decisions in three months following the due dates, May and November respectively.
 Final reports are due one year after the grant is received.

-Mary’s Pence Funds Grassroots Projects That Are
+Mary’s Pence Funds Grassroots Organizations That Are

 - Women led —

 for the benefit of cis women, trans women, non-binary people and their families.

 emerging from a need identified within the community, and collaboratively developed by members of the community, flexible enough to meet new, changing or emerging needs.